makalin/undos/README.md

 ## 💡 Solution
 **undos** is a lightweight `LD_PRELOAD` wrapper that intercepts destructive file operations and moves them into a safe **trash directory** instead of permanently unlinking.

-- Files are recoverable with `undol`.
+- Files are recoverable with `undos-restore`.
 - Every destructive command is **logged** for traceability.
 - Optional **fzf integration** lets you quickly browse and restore items.